Nina Temple: Parkinson's disease and advocacy

 Temple was diagnosed with Parkinson's disease in 2000 at age 44.
-She trained in counselling at the Gestalt Centre in Old Street.
+She trained in counselling at the Gestalt Centre in Old Street, Camden Town.

 In September 2003, Temple co-founded Sing For Joy, a choir specifically for people with chronic degenerative diseases, working alongside fellow Parkinson's sufferer Anne Hutchinson.
 The pair placed notices in doctor's surgeries inviting others to join them and advertised for a singing teacher.
 With funding from the Parkinson's Disease Society, the choir became a successful weekly ensemble that progressed to public performances.

 Led by acclaimed jazz performer Carol Grimes, the choir's repertoire ranges from Cole Porter classics to ethnic punk.
 The group has performed at various venues, from fundraising cabarets at the TUC's Congress House to singing in Westminster Cathedral at the Parkinson's Disease Society Christmas Concert.
 The demand for places in the choir was such that a second choir was established in Bloomsbury in 2009.
 The choirs provide both therapeutic benefits and social support for people with Parkinson's disease and other neurological conditions.